mundra-aman/minimal-mistakes/_pages/business.md

 {% capture notice-2 %}
 #### It doesn’t matter if you’re running a solo venture or a billion-dollar brand.
 Take any one of these five factors away, and you don’t have a business — you have something else.

-* You can now have cover images on blog pages
-* Drafts will now auto-save while writing

 * A venture that doesn’t create value for others is a hobby.
 * A venture that doesn’t attract attention is a flop.
 * A venture that doesn’t sell the value it creates is a non-profit.